Deividy/deividy.github.io/Design-Patterns.md

 ---

+### Builder;
+Separate the construction of a complex object from its representation allowing the same construction process to create various representations.

+---

 ### Compound Patterns;
 A Compound Pattern combines two or more patterns into a solution that solves a recurring or general pattern.